pnappa/social-minefield/blog.md

 ## How to prevent your site from working??
 The best way is to use privacy preserving browser extensions like Privacy Badger.
 If you use Firefox (which I highly recommend for privacy reasons), the built-in privacy features automatically block Facebook scripts to stop them stalking you across the Internet.

+## Why the logo?
+Well, ISIS are not very nice people (brave statement, I know!), and liking them presents somewhat a taboo.
+I thought about making it a swastika (Nazis were _also_ not very nice people), but I thought it might mean the site would be banned in Germany.